A supernova exploded near Earth about 2.5 million years ago, possibly causing an extinction event.

 - A star exploded close to our planet about 2.5 million years ago.

 - The scientists deduced this by finding unusual concentrations of isotopes, created by a supernova.

 This Manganese crust started to form about 20 million years ago.
 Growing layer by layer, it resulted in minerals precipitated out of seawater.
-The presence of elevated concentrations of 60 Fe and 56 Mn in layers from 2.5 million years ago hints at a nearby supernova explosion around that time.

 This discovery finally points to the source of Earth's precious heavy elements, also proves Einstein correct in more ways than one.